Microeconomic Theory, Contract Theory, Financial Economics, Behavioral Economics

 A Bargaining-Based Model of Security DesignPaper

 This paper analyzes the problem of designing securities backed by the proceeds of bargaining games.
-Consider a firm that seeks to finance multiple projects.
-The projects' outputs will be sold to buyers at prices determined in later negotiations.
-Therefore, a security backed by the proceeds of the sales determines the feasible bargaining payoffs.
+We consider a firm that raises capital for multiple projects.
+The proceeds of each project will be determined in later negotiations with a buyer of the output.
+Thus, a security backed by the proceeds of the sales affects the feasible payoffs in the bargaining game and thereby the outcomes.
 We characterize the securities that achieve the firm's maximal equilibrium payoff in bilateral and multilateral negotiations.
-In a large class of securities, the optimal contract is remarkably simple: the firm finances each project with debt separately.
-This result rationalizes the use of deal-by-deal contracts in various markets.
+In a large class of securities, the optimal contract is remarkably simple.
+The firm finances each project with debt separately.

 Aspiration Based Choice

 (Accepted to JET) Paper [+] Abstract